AI-accelerated Discovery of Altermagnetic Materials: Methods

 \subsection{Implementation details}

-\paragraph{The pre-training model.} To extract the crystal embeddings of the candidate materials, we employ a graph convolution neural network as an encoder, which consists of 3 graph convolution layers.
-For classification, we utilize a pooling layer and a multilayer perceptron as the projection head, comprising two fully connected layers with a ReLU activation layer and a Dropout layer.
-In terms of optimization, we use the Adam optimizer with a learning rate of 0.001.
+\paragraph{The pre-training model} To extract the crystal embeddings of the candidate materials, we employ a graph convolution neural network as an encoder, which consists of 3 graph convolution layers\footnote{We refer the code of CGCNN~\cite{xie2018crystal} to construct the encoder module, whose github link is \url{https://github.com/txie-93/cgcnn} and commit ID is ``f42ab233c4ee0c416879d6bc2d22a264418413ad''.}.
+For classification, we utilize a pooling layer and a multilayer perceptron as the projection head, comprising two fully connected layers with a ReLU activation layer and a Dropout layer\footnote{We refer the code of NWR-GAE~\cite{tang2022graph} to construct the auto-decoder module and compute loss, whose github link is \url{https://github.com/mtang724/NWR-GAE} and commit ID is ``e9aee57a009f6c2150cf68fc173c2af3094a7205''.} In terms of optimization, we use the Adam optimizer with a learning rate of 0.001.
 Additionally, we implement MultiStepLR with milestones set at 100.
 To ensure stability during training, we train our classifier model with a dropout rate of 0.25.
 This is done using a batch size of 512 and training over 500 epochs on 2 NVIDIA A100 GPUs.
 We then label these materials whose probabilities exceed 0.9 as potential altermagnetic candidates in all experiments.
 To train and evaluate our model efficiently, we leverage the distributed deep learning framework Accelerate.
-More details of the model training are discussed in Supplementary Note A. Given this specific network architecture, we can complete the training and evaluation process of the classifier model in less than 1.5 hours on our datasets.
-This significantly improves the overall efficiency of our workflow.
+More details of the model training are discussed in {Supplementary Appendix Note A}.
+Given this specific network architecture, we can complete the training and evaluation process of the classifier model in less than 1.5 hours on our datasets.
+This significantly improves the overall efficiency of our proposed workflow.